Nostordamus/delicous-food/README.md

 The project utilizes the following technologies and tools:

 - HTML5 and CSS3: For structuring and styling the website layout.
-- JavaScript: To add interactivity and enhance user experience if required.
+- JavaScript: To add interactivity and enhance user experience..
 - Design Tools: Graphics software like Adobe Photoshop or Sketch for creating visually appealing assets.

 ## Usage